 Existing drugs with the potential to reduce hospitalizations and save lives, when used early to fight COVID-19.

-Based on our guiding principles, we’ve identified the following drugs as the most promising to test.
+Based on our guiding principles, we’ve identified the following early treatments as the most promising and and worthy of further testing.

 The promise of this approach, applied early in infection, is that it’s one shot and you’re done.
 It’s also relatively easy to mass produce at a low cost.
 It replaces your body’s natural interferon which the virus disables.
 Pegylated interferon lambda is a well characterized, late-stage, first in class, type III interferon that stimulates cell-mediated immune responses that are critical for the development of host protection during viral infections.
 Although lambda is not a marketed drug, it has been tested on over 3,000 patients with either Hepatitis B or Hepatitis C virus (many who have been taking it for over a year), so the safety profile is well established.
 It is currently being developed for use in Hepatitis D (HDV).